B1nus/numple/README.md

 ## Namespace
 You are not allowed to name your functions or numbers the same as **numple's** builtin functions and constants.
 > [!NOTE]
-> You are however allowed to name a function by a builtin constants name and a number by a builtin functions name.
+> You are allowed to name a function by a builtin constants name and a number by a builtin functions name.
 For example naming your number `i = 2` and your function `phi(x) -> R` is allowed.

 ### Builtin Functions
 Below are all of the builtin functions in **numple**: